Body force

 In physics, a body force is a force that acts throughout the volume of a body.
 Forces due to gravity, electric fields and magnetic fields are examples of body forces.
 Body forces contrast with contact forces or surface forces which are exerted to the surface of an object.

-Normal forces and shear forces between objects are surface forces as they are exerted to the surface of an object.
-All cohesive surface attraction and contact forces between objects are also considered as surface forces.

 Fictitious forces such as the centrifugal force, Euler force, and the Coriolis effect are other examples of body forces.

 Definition

 Qualitative

 A body force is simply a type of force, and so it has the same dimensions as force, [M][L][T]−2.
 However, it is often convenient to talk about a body force in terms of either the force per unit volume or the force per unit mass.
 If the force per unit volume is of interest, it is referred to as the force density throughout the system.

 A body force is distinct from a contact force in that the force does not require contact for transmission.
 Thus, common forces associated with pressure gradients and conductive and convective heat transmission are not body forces as they require contact between systems to exist.
 Radiation heat transfer, on the other hand, is a perfect example of a body force.

 More examples of common body forces include;